 If you want to see some of the sights of the town, the Verkehrshaus Museum and Lido are 1610 feet from the conveniently located Richemont Hotel.

-Hotel Platten has a restaurant, a summertime outdoor pool bar, and free Wi-Fi access throughout the property if you’re looking for a bang for your buck.
+Wi-Fi is free throughout the hotel.
+Hotel Platten has a restaurant, a summertime outdoor pool bar, and free Wi-Fi access throughout the property if you want a bang for your buck.

 See Related: Best Ways to Earn Delta SkyMiles